Hubbitus/python-jupyter-playbox/README.md

-python-jupiter-playbox
+python-jupyter-playbox
 ======================

-Set of Python and Jupiter tries, demonstrations and POCs.
+Set of Python and Jupyter tries, demonstrations and POCs.

 Pandas, numpy, schickit-learn, scipy.